NASCAR O'Reilly Auto Parts Series: Races held outside the U.S.

-Playoffs
+The Chase

-In 2016, the NXS and Truck Series adopted a playoff format similar to the NASCAR Cup Series Chase for the Championship.
-Unlike the Cup Series, whose Chase consists of four rounds, the O'Reilly Auto Parts Series and Truck Series both use a three-round format.
-After each of the first two rounds, the four Chase grid drivers with the fewest season points are eliminated from the grid and Chase contention.
+In 2026, the NOAPS and Craftsman Truck Series adopted a Chase format similar to the NASCAR Cup Series, which replaced the prior Playoff system used from 2016 to 2025.
+Unlike the Cup Series, whose Chase consists of ten races and 16 drivers, the O'Reilly Auto Parts Series Chase consists of nine races and 12 drivers.
+After the twenty-fourth race of the season, the top 12 drivers in points qualify for the Chase with the points set based on their regular season position: